tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 ![Screenshot](_images/circle-blast-21.jpg)

 - **Reload the page, and move the ship into the circles.
-You should see them disappear, a sound should play, and the life value should go down.**
+You should see the circle disappear, a sound should play, and the life value should go down.**

 To do bounding box collision detection between the ship and the circles, we are calling `rectsIntersect()`, which is yet another helper function from **utilities.js**.
 Remember when we said that PixiJS is a *rendering engine*, not a *game engine*?
 This means that we have to write a lot of these kinds of methods ourselves when we use PixiJS to build a game.
 That's OK!
 It's a good way to learn about and appreciate everything that game engines do for us.

+We also set the `.isAlive` property of the circle to false.
+Which will help us to filter them out of the `circles` array in the next step.

 ### V-B. Cleaning up